-If you are 701⁄2 or over and own an IRA, you can make a gift using a direct transfer of up to \$100,000 from an IRA to us (annual aggregate limit).
+If you are 701⁄2 or older and own an IRA, you can make a charitable gift using a qualified charitable distribution (QCD).
+One option is to transfer up to \$108,000 from an IRA directly to us (annual aggregate limit for 2025).
+Or you can make a one-time life income QCD up to \$54,000 (in 2025) to fund a new charitable remainder trust or charitable gift annuity.
 Transferred amounts count toward the required minimum distribution if one is due, but no tax is due on the distribution.
-At any time during the year, you simply notify your IRA custodian to make a direct transfer of funds from the IRA to us.
+At any time during the year, you simply notify your IRA custodian to make a QCD.